G-Research/fasttrackml/docs/developer.md

 ## Working with the UIs

 FastTrackML incorporates the existing Aim and MLFlow web UIs, albeit with a few modifications.
-This is accomplished at build time by importing the `fasttrackml-ui-aim` and `fasttrackml-ui-mlflow` modules.
-These repos contain the patched and compiled UI assets of the upstream repos at specific tagged revisions.
+This is accomplisshed by importing the `fasttrackml-ui-aim` and `fasttrackml-ui-mlflow` go modules.
+The corresponding repos contain the patched and compiled UI assets of the upstream repos.
 To make a UI change, a PR is merged to the appropriate release branch and new tag is pushed.
 At that point, the `fasttrackml` reference can be updated (in `go.mod`) to pull in the new tag.

 For UI development, you'll need a tighter change/view loop, so we recommend the following approach.